 To apply for a space in a residence hall, new students will receive a Housing Application once Barton College has received your deposit.
 Please complete and return the application to us.
 We encourage students to apply early for on-campus housing.
 The earlier you apply, the higher priority you will have to be assigned to your living preferences.

-Do I have a residence hall contract?
+Is there a residence hall contract?

 Your residence hall contract is the application we send you.
 It is your commitment form to live on campus for the entire academic year or for the remainder of the year if you arrive midway through.
 The contract includes room and meals.
 There is a section on the contract that allows you to choose lifestyle options and select your meal plan.